homiedopie/beberlei.de/2013/08/19/speedup_symfony2_on_vagrant_boxes.rst

 The slowest bottlenecks listed (1-4) are I/O bound, directly related to NFS.
-To fix this just change the cache **AND** the log directory to ``sys_get_temp_dir()`` instead of writing to the NFS share.
+To fix this just change the cache **AND** the log directory to ``sys_get_temp_dir()`` or shared memory (/dev/shm) instead of writing to the NFS share.
 I actually tried this before, but since I forgot the log directory, this felt equally slow and I reverted the change.

 Here is the code you should add to your ``AppKernel`` to give you a considerable performance boost on a Vagrant box: